dockur/macos/readme.md

   - Select `Disk Utility` and then select the largest `Apple Inc. VirtIO Block Media` disk.

-  - Click `Erase` to format the disk, and give it a recognizable name you like.
+  - Click `Erase` to format the disk, and give it any recognizable name you like.

   - Close the window and proceed the installation by clicking `Reinstall macOS <version>`.